Relax, Dogs can thrive off a wide variety of options for Nutritional Needs

 It is essential to understand how your dog’s nutritional needs change

-through their life stages.
+through its life stages.
 For example, can you feed your dog the same

 food from puppyhood to old age?